chinesedfan/You-Dont-Know-Axios/README.md

 #### Do you use the right `adapter`?

-For enviroments like Electron or Jest, both XMLHttpRequest and process are existed in the global context. axios may not select the right `adapter` as you want.
+For environments like Electron or Jest, both XMLHttpRequest and process are existed in the global context. axios may not select the right `adapter` as you want.

 ```js
 axios.defaults.adapter // [Function: httpAdapter] or [Function: xhrAdapter]